-An ESA letter is the one piece of paperwork that carries legal weight for housing in Connecticut, and it is exactly what landlords look for.
+If your pet helps you cope with a mental or emotional health condition, an emotional support animal letter protects your right to live with that animal in Connecticut — even in housing with a strict no-pet policy.
 From Hartford and New Haven to commuter towns near the New York line, Connecticut’s mix of older multifamily housing often comes with strict pet policies.

-Here is how it works in Connecticut: complete a free pre-screening, talk with a licensed mental health professional by phone or video, and — if approved — receive a letter on the licensed mental health professional’s letterhead bearing their Connecticut license number, generally within 10–15 minutes.
+Here’s how it works in Connecticut: complete a free pre-screening, talk with a licensed mental health professional by phone or video, and — if approved — receive a letter on the licensed mental health professional’s letterhead bearing their Connecticut license number, generally within 10–15 minutes.

 Our Connecticut-licensed mental health professionals serve renters across the state — from the capital, Hartford, to its largest city, Bridgeport, plus Hartford, New Haven, Stamford and Bridgeport and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Generalized anxiety, panic disorder, or chronic worry that interferes with focus, sleep, or daily routines.